VelocityLapse/velocitylapse.github.io/README.md

 All contributions are welcome!

-The manual is written in ReStructuredText and uses Sphinx to build the HTML.
+The manual is written in Markdown and uses Sphinx to build the HTML.

 ## Building from source